niio972/uri-generator/README.md

 python3 -m flask run
 ```

 You will need to install the appropriate libraries. to od so conda environment or venv are suitable.
+For more details about the Flask framework you can see the official documentation [here](https://flask.palletsprojects.com/en/1.1.x/)
+For details about the VSCode implémentation see [here](https://code.visualstudio.com/docs/python/tutorial-flask)